vishnusrivatsavanch-bot/vishnusrivatsavanch-bot/README.md

 # 💫 About Me:
-Hi, I’m Vishnu Nallan<br>Business Analyst | Data Strategist | Automation Enthusiast<br><br>I am an "eternal student" of data who doesn't just mine information—I translate it into revenue-generating strategies and operational efficiencies.
+Hi, I’m Vishnu Nallan<br>Business Analyst | Data Strategist | Automation Enthusiast<br><br>I am an "eternal student" of data who doesn't just mine information, I translate it into revenue-generating strategies and operational efficiencies.
 With a background from Healthcare Data analyst to an MBA in Marketing Analytics, I bring a structural mindset to solving complex digital problems.

 # 💻 Tech Stack: